A Survey of Deep Active Learning

-In this typical NLP task, the aim is to make the computer understand a natural language description and extract and analyze the meaning information.
+In this typical NLP task, the aim is to make the computer understand a natural language description.
+The relevant application scenarios are numerous and varied, including but not limited to sentiment classification, news identification, etc.

-The relevant application scenarios are numerous and varied, including but not limited to sentiment classification, news identification, named entity recognition (NER), etc. More specifically, for example, \cite{Zhou2010Active} uses restricted Boltzmann machines (RBM) to construct an active deep network (ADN), then conduct unsupervised training on the labeled and unlabeled datasets.
+More specifically, for example, \cite{Zhou2010Active} uses restricted Boltzmann machines (RBM) to construct an active deep network (ADN), then conduct unsupervised training on the labeled and unlabeled datasets.
 ADN uses a large number of unlabeled datasets to improve the model's generalization ability, and further employs AL in a semi-supervised learning framework, unifying the selection of labeled data and classifiers in a semi-supervised classification framework; this approach obtains competitive results on sentiment classification tasks. \cite{Bhattacharjee2017Active} proposes a human-computer collaborative learning system for news accuracy detection tasks (that is, identifying misleading and false information in news) that utilizes only a limited number of annotation samples.
 This system is a deep AL-based model that uses 1-2 orders of magnitude fewer annotation samples than fully supervised learning.
-Such a reduction in the number of samples greatly accelerates the convergence speed of the model and results in an astonishing 25\% average performance gain in detection performance.
+Such a reduction in the number of samples greatly accelerates the convergence speed of the model and results in an astonishing 25\% average performance gains in detection performance.